MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## The result of an AI Builder action is empty in Power Automate

 Make sure that the asynchronous pattern is not disabled for this action.
-If it is disabled, enable it and re-try your flow.
+If it is disabled, enable it and retry your flow.

+   > [!div class="mx-imgBorder"]
    > ![Flow Async Pattern Activated in a Power Automate action.](media/flow-async-pattern.png "Flow Async Pattern Activated in a Power Automate action")

 ## Dependency Timeout error when using a form processing model in Power Automate